LionelJouin/meridio-2.x/docs/readme.md

 Meridio 2.x is an evolution of [Nordix/Meridio](https://github.com/nordix/meridio) built upon its foundation to offer a more modern and efficient approach.
 It enhances existing capabilities while introducing new features to better align with current technological trends and requirements.

-As of today (January 2025), this project is in the Proof of Concept (PoC) phase with ongoing development and testing to validate its viability and performance before moving into a broader implementation.
+As of today (February 2025), this project is in the Proof of Concept (PoC) phase with ongoing development and testing to validate its viability and performance before moving into a broader implementation.

 An older implementation of this PoC is existing here: [LionelJouin/l-3-4-gateway-api-poc](https://github.com/LionelJouin/l-3-4-gateway-api-poc).